sithor/PubBias/README.md

 studies of publication bias, as the number of published studies is usually small.

+It is assumed that pooled odds ratios will be less than one, indicating a protective effect of the intervention.

 Future work will adapt the method for continuous outcome meta-analysis.

 ## Installing the package